Welcome to the National Scout and Guide Symphony Orchestra and Concert Band

 for Scouts and Guides aged 12-25

-The NSGSO is now in its 49th year and its membership is around 80 players.
-The NSGCB was reformed in 2016 in its current format and in its 9th year also totals around 80 members.
-Both courses offer an intense week of rehearsals and workshops with a professional conductor and sectional tutors, culminating in concerts at prestigious venues in the Birmingham area.
+Membership of both ensembles is up to 90 players.
+Both courses offer an intense week of rehearsals and workshops with a professional conductor and sectional tutors culminating in concerts at prestigious venues in the Birmingham area.
 Members are integrated for all social, accommodation and pastoral events.
+The NSGSO and NSGCB are hosted by Birmingham Scout County.

 Applicants between the ages of 26-30 may be considered in the event that a section is undersubscribed.